mvolkmann/blog/src/ocaml.md

     !last
 ```

-Call this with `next ()`.
+Call this repeatedly with `next ()`.

 ## Algebraic Data Types (ADTs)

 OCaml supports algebraic data types which include product types and sum types.

 Product types describe a conjunction which can be thought of as
-"this and this and this".
+"this AND this AND this".
 Examples of product types in OCaml include tuples and records.

 Tuples describe a cartesian product of values.
 For example, the tuple type `float * float` describes the combination of
-every possible float value (say an x coordinate) with
+every possible float value (say an x-coordinate) with
-every possible float value (say a y coordinate).
+every possible float value (say a y-coordinate).

 Sum types describe a disjunction which can be thought of as
-"this or this or this".
+"this OR this OR this".
-Examples of sum types in OCaml include variant types, lists, and trees.
+Examples of sum types in OCaml include variant types.
+Lists and trees are implemented as variant types.
 The elements in a list are represented as a variant whose value can be
 the empty list (`[]`) or a cons cell created with the `::` operator that
 represents a value and a list tail.
-A tree can be represented as a variant whose value can be `Empty`, `Leaf`, or
+A tree can be represented as a variant whose value can be `Empty` or `Node`
-`Node` where nodes have a value and nodes representing left and right subtrees.
+where nodes have a value and
+references to nodes representing left and right subtrees.

 ## Generalized Algebraic Data Types (GADTs)